 Don’t Confuse Love for Harmony

 Love and harmony are two very different things.
 To like someone is to be harmony with that person.
-Harmony means you respect and work with a person in manner to reinforce each other.
+Harmony means you respect and work with a person in a manner to reinforce each other.
 To love someone is to want them to be more.
-In this you can see that love and like (harmony) are actually two very different processes that compliment each other.
+In this, you can see that love and like (harmony) are two very different processes that compliment each other.

-You might love familial members but often times they will irritate you or piss you off.
-You may find you never have patience for a sibling or find yourself unable to talk to your parents.
-This is due to the fact that chemistry varies from person to person.
+You might love familial members, but often times they will irritate you or piss you off.
+You may find you never have the patience for a sibling or find yourself unable to talk to your parents.
+This is because chemistry varies from person to person.
 The basis for all relationships initially comes down to chemistry.
 Much of chemistry cannot be forced nor faked in life.

 One clue to look for is when you try hard yet all you get is more drama.
 When this happens, don’t waste energy trying to fix things, rather give some space for new options to arise.

-We often think that solid family values requires us to fight for family harmony.
-Yet understand that pushing for harmony ironically can be a trap pushing everyone into more disharmony.
+We often think that solid family values require us to fight for family harmony.
+Understand that pushing for harmony ironically can be a trap pushing everyone into more disharmony.
 Sometimes we need to take a break in actions to allow people to catch up to each other.